ska-telescope/image-compression/python/readme.md

 * `rewrite_images.py`: This script must be run before the others.
 It rewrites the test images as 2-dimensional FITS images.

-  The need for this comes from an annoying limitation of astropy.
-Most of the images are 4-dimensional, with frequency and polarisation axes too, even if the size along these axes is 1. fpack will happily compress 4-dimensional images, but the scripts use astropy to read them afterwards, and it will only handle compressed images with up to 3 dimensions.
+  The need for this comes from an annoying limitation of cfitsio.
+Most of the images are 4-dimensional, with frequency and polarisation axes too, even if the size along these axes is 1. fpack will happily compress 4-dimensional images, but they can't be read directly with astropy because cfitsio will only handle compressed images with up to 3 dimensions.

 * `plot_images.py`: Plots the test images.